 Given a reduction in the reflection of the Sun’s rays from the surface of white ice, an ice-free Arctic is predicted to increase warming globally by a substantial degree.
 Writing in 2014, scientists calculated this change is already equivalent to 25% of the direct forcing of temperature increase from CO2 during the past 30 years (Pistone et al, 2014).
-That means we could remove a quarter of the cumulative CO2 emissions of the last three decades and it would already be outweighed by the loss of the reflective power of Arctic sea ice.
-One of the most eminent climate scientists in the world, Peter Wadhams, believes an ice-free Arctic will occur one summer in the next few years and that it will likely increase by 50% the warming caused by the CO2 produced by human activity (Wadhams, 2016).
-In itself, that renders the calculations of the IPCC redundant, along with the targets and proposals of the UNFCCC.
+That means we could remove a quarter of the cumulative CO2 emissions of the last three decades and it would already be outweighed by the loss of the reflective power of annual Arctic sea ice cover.
+One of the most eminent climate scientists in the world, Peter Wadhams, believes an ice-free Arctic will occur for a summer in the next few years.
+Once that happens, the warming feedbacks make it near certain that, after some years, an entire year will be ice free in the Arctic, which he calculated will likely increase by 50% the warming caused by the CO2 produced by human activity (Wadhams, 2016).
+Whereas some scientists assess warming implications to be lowe than that (Hudson, 2011), if correct, it would render the calculations of the IPCC redundant, along with the targets and proposals of the UNFCCC.
 Between 2002 and 2016, Greenland shed approximately 280 gigatons of ice per year, and the island’s lower-elevation and coastal areas experienced up to 13.1 feet (4 meters) of ice mass loss (expressed in equivalent-water-height) over a 14-year period (NASA, 2018).
 Along with other melting of land ice, and the thermal expansion of water, this has contributed to a global mean sea level rise of about 3.2 mm/year, representing a total increase of over 80 mm, since 1993 (JPL/PO.DAAC, 2018).
-Stating a figure per year implies a linear increase, which is what has been assumed by IPCC and others in making their predictions.
-However, recent data shows that the upward trend is non-linear (Malmquist, 2018).
+The IPCC has been found to have underpredicted sea level rise, as part of its general “understatement of existential climate risk” (Spratt and Dunlop, 2018).
+Recent data shows that the upward trend is non-linear (Malmquist, 2018).
 That means sea level is rising due to non-linear increases in the melting of land-based ice.

-The observed phenomena, of actual temperatures and sea levels, are greater than what the climate models over the past decades were predicting for our current time.
-They are consistent with non-linear changes in our environment that then trigger uncontrollable impacts on human habitat and agriculture, with subsequent complex impacts on social, economic and political systems.
+The observed phenomena, are both at the higher ranges and more extreme than what most climate models over the past decades were predicting for our current time.
+They are more extreme because the models did not predict the extent of the variability of weather, which is arising from phenomena such as the extent of changes to the jet streams (Kornhuber, et al 2019).
+The global average temperatures are at the higher edge of model predictions for the current time, especially if we consider the most recent years as indicating a new normal, rather than waiting for scientific convention to confirm decadal trends.
+“The average temperature for the twelve months to June 2020 is close to 1.3°C above the level [of pre-industrial temperatures used by the IPCC] for its 1.5°C and 2°C degree thresholds]” (Copernicus Programme, 2020).
+These current measurements are consistent with non-linear changes in our environment that would then trigger uncontrollable impacts on human habitat and agriculture, with subsequent complex impacts on social, economic and political systems.
 I will return to the implications of these trends after listing some more of the impacts that are already being reported as occurring today.